Steve Lewis (racing)

-Steve Lewis, born in Colton, California, is an owner of Nine Racing, founder of Performance Racing Industry, magazine publisher and trade show producer.
+Steve Lewis is an American businessman, magazine publisher and trade show producer.
+He is the owner of Nine Racing and the founder of Performance Racing Industry.

 Early life and education

 Steve Lewis grew up in Colton, California, where he followed auto racing from an early age.
 While in high school, his weekly ritual consisted of attending events at Southern California race tracks, including midget races at Orange Show Speedway; drag races at Fontana, Riverside Raceway, and Colton Drag Strip; and occasionally visiting Ascot Park.

 After graduation from Colton High School, he enrolled at San Bernardino Valley College, and then went on to San Jose State University to complete a bachelor's degree and an MBA with an emphasis in marketing.

 Career

 Lewis began his business career at United Airlines, and then spent 10 years in sales at the William Lawrence Corporation, which produced the Motorcycle and Accessory Trade Show, and published Motorcycle Dealer News Magazine.

 In the fall of 1978, Lewis and business partner Jeff Wetmore developed the concepts for trade shows and trade magazines for the surf lifestyle with Action Sports Retailer and the backpacking and camping industries with Outdoor Retailer.
 He then launched Performance Racing Industry Magazine and Trade Show in 1986, which are devoted to the hardcore auto racing industry.
 The trade show currently takes place annually in Indianapolis, Indiana, every December.